Skip to Content

 Tips for Learning the Differences Between Minerals and Crystals

-When you’re gathering up a collection of rocks and minerals, it can be difficult to keep them all straight after a certain amount of time or after you’ve amassed a large enough collection.
+When gathering up a collection of rocks and minerals, it can be difficult to keep them all straight after a certain amount of time or after you’ve amassed a large enough collection.

 Here are some tips for figuring out the differences between the rocks, minerals, and crystals that you collect:

-• Keep everything labeled.
+- Keep everything labelled.

 This is especially important if collecting rocks and gems in the field is a part of your hobby, as you may need to consult with geographical notes to determine what type of rock or mineral you’ve found.